 Chapter in this post:

 The power bank was provided to me by Anker free of charge for the test.
 However, there is no operation associated with this.
-Anyone who reads my tests regularly will know that I already have products like the Anker Soundcore Wakey rated it very critically.
+Anyone who reads my tests regularly will know that I already have products like the Anchor Soundcore Wakey rated it very critically.
 So you can be sure that I won't praise a product over the green clover just because the manufacturer gives me something free of charge.

 For people who don't just pay attention to the design, I would like to briefly mention the technical data as they can be found on the manufacturer's website: